-7. Press Y to update the main BIOS area.
+7. Press Y for both items to completely update the main BIOS area and the boot block area.

-DO NOT shutdown or reset the system while updating the BIOS area!
+DO NOT shutdown or reset the system while updating the BIOS boot block area!
 Doing so may cause system boot failure.

 8. When the update process is done, the message, "Press a key to reboot" appears.
 Press any key to reboot the system with the new BIOS.